Nassau County Car Accident Attorneys

 Yes.
 Like any other injury lawsuit, car accident injury lawsuits in New York are subject to a statute of limitations which imposes a hard deadline on how long you have to file a claim.
 In most cases, you only have three years from the date of your crash to file a lawsuit against the at-fault driver.
 If you file a claim after this time period has passed, the state’s court system will almost certainly dismiss your case and you will be unable to seek further legal action.

+When should you contact an attorney after a car accident?
 From a strategic standpoint, it is important to begin your car accident lawsuit early to give your attorney enough time to gather evidence and craft a compelling case.
 Since the statute of limitations can essentially make or break your case, it is best to act quickly and consult with an attorney as soon as possible after a crash.

-What Could My Car Accident Claim Be Worth?
+How Much Could My Car Accident Claim Be Worth?

-At Foley Griffin, LLP, we only take on a certain number of personal injury cases at a time, which means that if we take your car accident case, we truly believe in it and are ready to fight for your rights in trial if that is what it takes to get you the compensation you deserve.
+At Foley Griffin, we only take on a certain number of personal injury cases at a time, which means that if we take your car accident case, we truly believe in it and are ready to fight for your rights in trial if that is what it takes to get you the compensation you deserve.
 We are ready to put the full force of our collective experience, resources, and focus behind your auto accident claim.
 Find out how we can fight—and win—for you today.

 Depending on the specifics of your case, our Nassau County accident lawyers may be able to help you recover damages including and not limited to: